Easy slow cooker pork BBQ is perfect for those days when you need a “set it and forget it” recipe that can be thrown together in minutes.

-Sometimes I make my own BBQ sauce, which (by the way) isn’t difficult.
-At all.
+Sometimes I make my own BBQ sauce for recipes, which (by the way) isn’t difficult.

 When I got home from work I used two forks to break the roast apart into pulled pork, and then I let it sit for a while in the BBQ sauce and juices while I prepared the other things to go along with it.

-Easy Slow Cooker Pork BBQ: for those days when you need a “set it and forget it” recipe that can be thrown together in five minutes at 8 a.m.
+Easy Slow Cooker Pork BBQ: for those days when you need a “set it and forget it” recipe that can be thrown together in five minutes at eight o’clock in the morning.

 - 1 2-3 pound pork roast